HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 !!!note
      Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involved.
 Generally, these recommendations are intended to speed up tuning for others.
 Further enhancements may be achieved by following the [DX Core tuning guide](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/guide_me/performance_tuning/traditional_deployments.html).

-### Recommendations:
+### Recommendations

 - For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.

-- For the HAProxy and RingApi containers, increasing the CPU increases throughput, but increasing the number of pods does not.
+- For the HAProxy and RingApi containers, increasing the CPU will increase throughput, but increasing the number of pods will not.

 - For the DAM and persistence node pods CPU limits were increased due to the observations from Grafana about the usage of CPU and memopry on the load test.
 After this initial change, increasing the pod replicas boosted the performance and handling of 10000 concurrent users load.
 For DAM, increasing the number of pods will increase throughput.

-- For testing purposes, penLDAP pod values were also increased for holding more authenticated users for rendering.
+- For testing purposes, OpenLDAP pod values were also increased for holding more authenticated users for rendering.
 However, the OpenLDAP pod is not for production use.

 - For optimizing the Core container, start with increasing the CPU until this saturates.
 After the optimal CPU level is determined, increase the number of pods to increase performance.

 !!!note
      Do not size your JVM Heap size larger than the allotted memory for the pod.

-here were a number of alterations done to the initial Helm chart configuration.
+There were a number of alterations done to the initial Helm chart configuration.
 The following table contains the number and limits for each pod.
 Using these values significantly improves the responsiveness of the setup and enables the system to handle 10000 concurrent users with a vastly improved average response time and a minimal error rate.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|